-NOMINATIONS FOR THE 2017 GALLERY AND MUSEUM ACHIEVEMENT AWARDS (GAMAA) ARE NOW OPEN.
+NOMINATIONS FOR THE 2017 GALLERY AND MUSEUM ACHIEVEMENT AWARDS (GAMAA) HAVE NOW CLOSED.

 The GAMAA are presented by Museums & Galleries Queensland to honour the achievements of individuals and organisations in striving towards excellence.
 The awards are open to all Queensland public/non-commercial* museums, galleries, historical societies, keeping places and other related cultural organisations and the individuals who work in them.

 (*There are some privately-owned museums and galleries that are eligible to nominate.
 See nomination form for more information.)

 - Encourage continuous improvement and development of galleries, museums and related cultural organisations;

 - Enhance the profile of galleries, museums and related cultural organisations in local and wider communities;

 - Recognise and encourage the contribution made by individuals to their organisations and to the gallery and museum sector.